Intuitive Fasting – the viral health trend that apparently goes by your gut

 Whereas ‘intuitive fasting’ is essentially the combination of intermittent fasting and intuitive eating and you find the timings that work for you and your lifestyle – a kind of flexible fast that lets you check in with your body and move the goalposts accordingly.

 The Hollywood elite is already on the fasting bandwagon.
-Think Jennifer Aniston and Halle Berry, along with Silicon Valley tech-preneurs like Twitter's co-founder Jack Dorsey and it’s even been said that Prime Minster Boris Johnson's remarkable weight loss post-Covid this year is down to this.
+Think Jennifer Aniston and Halle Berry, along with Silicon Valley tech-preneurs like Twitter's co-founder Jack Dorsey.

-Gwyneth Paltrow is on board and she's lost her lockdown weight already (go figure).
-Maybe because she had early access to the new diet intel, as her Goop super-brand published the Intuitive Fasting tome, and she's friends with the author - so a glamorous guinea pig and eager test subject no doubt.
+Gwyneth Paltrow is on board and she's lost her lockdown weight already (go figure) and is embracing it for her post-Covid 'anti-inflammatory' recovery plan.
+Her Goop super-brand published the Intuitive Fasting tome, in 2021, and she's friends with the author - so was a glamorous guinea pig and eager test subject no doubt.

-She says, '[Intuitive Fasting] is a plan that combines intuitive eating with intermittent fasting and Ketotarian foods.
+She adds, "[Intuitive Fasting] is a plan that combines intuitive eating with intermittent fasting and Ketotarian foods.
 It's designed to optimise our wellbeing and set us up to feel our best for all the other weeks to come.
 This is not a book of dogma.
 It will not punish you or restrict you.
-If there's anything difficult in these pages, it is Will's request that we be willing to listen to ourselves, to our bodies, to our intuition.'
+If there's anything difficult in these pages, it is Will's request that we be willing to listen to ourselves, to our bodies, to our intuition."

 But what about the generations of us who have been told that breakfast is the most important meal of the day?
 In fact, snacks, plus three solid meals with the first eaten like a king, is most people's mantra.
 What if your intuition is telling you to chow down on chocolate and chips instead of kale and cucumber?